 II.D.2.a.
-Step 1: Pre-Application Submission Content
+Step 1: Pre-Proposal/Pre-Application Submission Content

-During the pre-application process, eBRAP assigns each submission a unique log number.
-This unique eBRAP log number is required during the full application submission process.
+During the pre-proposal/pre-application process, eBRAP assigns each submission a unique log number.
+This unique eBRAP log number is required during the full proposal/application submission process.

-To begin the pre-application process, first select whether the submitting organization is extramural or intramural, then confirm your selection or cancel.
+To begin the pre-proposal/pre-application process, first confirm that the submitting organization is extramural.
+If it is not, cancel.
 Incorrect selection of extramural or intramural submission type will delay processing.